 The Cycliq Fly12 is my choice for a bike camera with an integrated front light.
 It has improved massively over the previous model and is now an excellent option for cyclists.

 The integrated front light ensures you are seen while on the road as well as lighting the shot for the video.
-With 1080p capability, image stabilization, ANT+, Bluetooth and USB-C compatibility, it is a very versatile unit.
+With 1080p capability, image stabilization, ANT+, Bluetooth, and USB-C compatibility, it is a very versatile unit.

-The quality of the build is excellent and it weighs only 7oz.
+The quality of the build is excellent and it weighs 7oz.
 With an estimated runtime of up to 8 hours, longevity for longer rides isn’t an issue.

-The Cycliq Fly6 is the companion to the Fly12 but this time with integrated rear light.
+The Cycliq Fly6 is the companion to the Fly12 but this time with the integrated rear light.
 If you want to keep an eye on what’s behind you, this is the bike camera to get.

 The unit has the same build quality as the Fly12.
-It’s slightly smaller and lighter at 4oz and has the same ANT+, Bluetooth and USB-C compatibility.
+It’s slightly smaller and lighter at 4oz and has the same ANT+, Bluetooth, and USB-C compatibility.

 The more advanced something gets, the more complicated it becomes to choose between competing versions.
 Nowhere is that more true than in cycling cameras.
 With so many models from so many manufacturers, it will take a while to choose between them all.

 Typically, the more expensive a camera is, the better the image quality.